MiniXC/typst-projects/thesis/chapters/09_measuring.typ

   caption: [TTSDS2 scores across 14 languages.],
 ) <fig_language_scores>

 The TTSDS2 framework has also been extended for multilingual and recurring evaluation.
 A fully automated pipeline, depicted in @fig:fig_ttsds_pipeline, scrapes new data from YouTube quarterly, processes it, and synthesises speech using the latest #abbr.a[TTS] models to maintain an up-to-date benchmark across 14 languages.
-The multilingual validity of TTSDS2 was confirmed by showing that its distances between ground-truth language datasets correlate significantly with established typological distances from Uriel+ #citep(<khan_uriel_2024>).
+The multilingual validity of TTSDS2 was confirmed by showing that its distances between ground-truth language datasets correlate significantly with established typological distances from Uriel+ @khan_uriel_2024, which can also be seen in @fig:fig_uriel.
+We find that when comparing the ground truth language datasets to each other using TTSDS2, the scores correlate with the distances with $rho = −0.39$ for regular and $rho = −0.51$ (both significant with p < 0.05).
+The negative correlations are expected since a higher score correlates with a smaller distance.
-// TODO: uriel+ plot
-The performance of TTSDS2 across these languages, shown in @fig:fig_language_scores, demonstrates its robust capability to quantify synthetic speech quality in a multilingual context.
+Additionally, the performance of TTSDS2 across these languages, shown in @fig:fig_language_scores, demonstrates its robust capability to quantify synthetic speech quality in a multilingual context.

+#figure(
+  image("../figures/9/uriel.png", width: 100%),
+  placement: top,
+  caption: [Multidimensional scaling (MDS) distance plots between languages (left to right) for i) Uriel+ typological distances ii) TTSDS2 without multilingual changes iii) multilingual TTSDS2.
+The three closest neighbors of each language are connected via lines.], ) <fig_uriel>

 ==== Conclusions